 When creating a

-object you must specify the value of the
+object, you must specify the value of the

-Once the object is created,
+Once the object is created, the

-AllocationIndex is read-only.

-AllocationIndex property defines the resource unit (RU)
+AllocationIndex property is

-allocation index or a
+AllocationIndex property defines the RU allocation index or a

 set of RU allocation indices.

-Specify a single allocation index using one integer in either of these forms:
+Specify a single allocation index using one integer in either of these forms.